RalphHughesII/ticket-lifecycle/README.md

 </p>
 <br />

-Click on Ken Doe's "Entire Account Department Adobe Reader NOt Working" ticket
+Click on Ken Doe's "Entire Account Department Adobe Reader Not Working" ticket
  - Click on "Normal" in the Priority section.
 Change to High
   - Click assigned to.
 Assign this ticket to John Doe
   - Change Department to Systems Administrators